agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

 The Health endpoint is designed to provide information about the health of the service, and follows the standard endpoint definition used by the Promethius monitoring project.
 This will include information about the state of backing services (Database, ServiceBus, Integration Endpoints etc.) as well as the performance of the services (Usage, Response Time, etc.)

 The Config endpoint is designed to provide information about the services configuration at runtime.
-This includes version and release information, non-secret connection data, container tags, git hashes, dependency information, or other information that describes the API that is running.
+This includes version and release information, non-secret connection data, git hashes, dependency information, or other information that describes the API that is running.

+The User Interface should expose an admin page that displays the information from the Config endpoint as well as critical information about the UI such as Version number, or configuration data used by the UI.